Join our Wahroonga veterinary clinic for some awesome puppy training tips you won’t often hear.

 Taking your pup for short visits to dog friendly shops with treats at the ready teaches them to relax while you enjoy a coffee.
 And it means you’ll have far better luck with your dog behaving in social settings later where food scents are involved.

 And if your workplace allows it, short visits to work in the early stages of puppy life (post toilet training) can be a great way to minimise the alone time at home.
-You can also bring them into our dog daycare, which is conveniently located within our Wahroonga veterinary clinic.

 So there you have our puppy training tips that you don’t often hear.
 What did you think?
 Have you tried any of these?
 What have you found that works for you?